Peugeot Logo

 Peugeot Logo 1968

-In 1968, the company dramatically changed the logo style: now, it is dominated by hard strokes, precise lines, and sharp angles.
+In 1968, the company dramatically changed its logo style: it now features hard strokes, precise lines, and sharp angles.
 The triangular background was replaced by a square one, and the lion looks like an Egyptian deity with rectangular ears and trapezoidal strands of mane.
 The predator growls and displays formidable fangs.

 1970 – 1975